kailash-manasarovar/statement/docs/timeline/2026/august.md

 ## Unfortunately, my love

 - My rock solid confidence in God and His Love for us, and how He has planned all of this to get *all of us* out of our gargantuan, apocalyptic, and most-recent inevitable mess as quickly as possible, does not extend to many humans.
-- As usual, I think they're probably appalled at what God has delivered; it doesn't fit expectations, it threatens a deep reverence for porn and sexual violence, it threatens a more modern belief based in the ancient hate that the mother can be switcheroo-ed, and that - with zero evidence and contrary to everything God has told us in the course - miracles are a function of the cells of the body and have nothing to do with faith or God's wishes.
+- As usual, I think they're probably appalled at what God has delivered; it doesn't fit expectations, it threatens a deep reverence for porn and sexual violence, it threatens a more modern belief based in the ancient hate that the mother can be switcheroo-ed, and that - with zero evidence and contrary to everything God has told us in the course - miracles are a function of the cells of the body and have nothing to do with faith or God at all!
 - God's representatives don't look right, and even when they do, their miracles are so shocking they must be stymied and controlled.
 - It's amazing that they have put so much resource, time, and effort into the *Better Way* and then when it turned up, they decided they didn't like it much.
 - But expected.
 - So they'll be wanting to keep the violence and violation (hence my bizarrely unpleasant experiences of late), and to maintain the ancient hate and the murder of the mother (a tragedy of world-ending proportion), under the erroneous belief they're doing the right thing because they've always done a better job than Him.
 - The definition of insanity (believing we're better than God, or that we can eliminate Him, or that we *are* Him) is attempting to prove it again and again and expecting a different outcome.
-- And that is why my widowhood is never ending; and once they got eggs from me in April, they thought they'd finish me off in Tibet for good.
+- And that is why my widowhood is never ending; and once they got eggs from me in Dublin, they thought they'd finish me off in Tibet for good.
 - And I'm still here.
 - The murder of God's Son resulted in 2000 years of violence and murder.
 - The murder of God's Sons and Daughter this time around, I believe, results in the end of humankind for good (JC even said so in the bible).